 Europol's coordinating and supportive role proved critical for the success of the operation.
 For almost 2 years, Europol acted as the main platform for the exchange of intelligence and for coordinating operational measures between the Moldovan investigators and police services from several EU Member States.
 Several operational meetings were organised, financed and chaired by Europol in order to enable the investigators to decide and coordinate their operational actions.
+Moreover Europol did provide technical support for this investigation.

 The criminal organisation dates back to 2011 and brought together several organised crime groups into a single hierarchical structure, with a unique concept of action and clear division of responsibilities.
 The criminal activities of the organisation had a complex character and were carried out on the territories of several EU Member States and third States, by specialised offenders who were aware of police techniques and were constantly deploying counter-surveillance and anti-interception methods.